Multiomics-Analytics-Group/vuecore/README.md

 ## Contributing

 VueCore is an open-source project, and we welcome contributions of all kinds via GitHub issues and pull requests.
 You can report bugs, suggest improvements, propose new features, or implement changes.

+We follow the [Conventional Commits][conventional-commits] specification for commit messages and use [gitchangelog][gitchangelog-docs] to automatically generate the [CHANGELOG](CHANGELOG.md).

 Please follow the guidelines in the [CONTRIBUTING](CONTRIBUTING.md) file to ensure that your contribution is easily integrated into the project.

 ## Credits and acknowledgements